Jenna Nitkowski, PhD

 What do you attribute your success to?

-I believe my success comes from finding something I truly love and consistently moving toward what “pulls” me rather than what pushes me.
-While there are times in life where you need to work just to get through, pursuing work that engages and excites me has made all the difference.
+I believe my success comes from consistently moving toward what “pulls” me rather than what pushes me.
+Pursuing work that engages and excites me has made all the difference.

 What’s the best career advice you’ve ever received?